raadlak/raadlak.github.io/TimeSeries.md

-For DF the p-value is at 0.96, which is greater than 0.05, so you cannot reject the null hypothesis, and therefore, the time series is non-stationary.<br> For PSS the p-value is at 0.01, which is less than 0.05, so you reject the null hypothesis, and therefore, the time series is non-stationary.
+For *ADF*, the p-value is at 0.96, which is greater than 0.05, so you cannot reject the null hypothesis, and therefore, the time series is non-stationary.<br> For *KPSS*, the p-value is at 0.01, which is less than 0.05, so you reject the null hypothesis, and therefore, the time series is non-stationary.

-1. The est Statisticvalue is 0.046 for ADF and 8.18 for KPSS, which are above the 1% critical value threshold.
+1. The **Test Statistic** value is 0.046 for ADF and 8.18 for KPSS, which are above the 1% critical value threshold.
 This indicates that the time series is non-stationary.
 It confirms that you cannot reject the null hypothesis.
 The critical values for ADF come from a Dickey-Fuller table.
-2. The -valueresult is associated with the test statistic.
+2. The **p-value** result is associated with the test statistic.
 Generally, you can reject the null hypothesis if the p-value is less than 0.05 (5%).
 Again, when using ADF, KPSS, or other stationarity tests, make sure to understand the null hypothesis to accurately interpret the results.
-3. umber of lagsrepresents the number of lags used in the autoregressive process in the test (ADF and KPSS).
+3. **Number of lags** represents the number of lags used in the autoregressive process in the test (ADF and KPSS).
 In both tests, 27 lags were used.
 Since our CO2 data is weekly, a lag represents 1 week back.
 So, 27 lags represent 27 weeks in our data.
 4. The number of observations used is the number of data points, excluding the number of lags.
-5. The maximized info criteria are based on the utolagparameter.
-The default is utolag="aic"for the kaike information criterion Other acceptable autolag parameter values are bic for the ayesian information criterionand t-stat.
+5. The maximized info criteria are based on the **autolag** parameter.
+The default is **autolag="aic"** for the **Akaike information criterion**.
+Other acceptable autolag parameter values are bic for the **Bayesian information criterion** and t-stat.

 Essentially stationarity can be achieved by removing trend (detrending) and seasonality effects.

- Main techniques to make time series stationary such as transformations and differencing.
+**6 Main techniques to make time series stationary**, such as transformations and differencing.

 1. First-Order Differencing
 2. Second-Order Differencing